prajeshkotian/TTA4FactualProbing/README.md

   ```
   See `config/model/` for avialable models.
 Change configurations according to your computation environment.

+  The output file will be stored in /outputs directory.
   To run unit tests run the following command.